 Reference videos of the installation at Radial System Berlin

-Audiovisual Director and Performance: Carmen Gil Vrolijk Music, sound design and live music: Camilo Giraldo Angel Data, coding and programming: Sebastián González Dixon Costumes: Federico Polucci Choreography and performance: Martha Hincapié Charry, Juanita Delgado
+Audiovisual Director and Original Idea: Carmen Gil Vrolijk Music, sound design and live music: Camilo Giraldo Angel Data, coding, programming, projection mapping: Sebastián González Dixon Costumes: Federico Polucci, Don Elvis Choreography and performance: Martha Hincapié Charry, Juanita Delgado